- Educating yourself

 - Coco Biotic – by Body Ecology, is a powerful liquid source of probiotics that is organic, non-GMO and made with all-natural ingredients to help leaky gut and improve digestive health.

-- Mushroom Coffee Mix – Same great taste as coffee which supports productivity and provides antioxidants but without the jitters, crashing, or stomach issues as with regular coffee products.
+- Four Sigmatic Mushroom Blends – A variety of delicious medicinal mushroom derived drinks.
+Some are made with adaptogenic blends, and many are caffeine-free.
+A few options include coffee mixed with mushrooms, which supports productivity and provides antioxidants but without the jitters, crashing, or stomach issues as with regular coffee products.